rossta/rossta.github.com/source/blog/2015-12-02-use-inverse_of.md

 So Rails will "try hard" to make the inverse association work automatically to prevent the extra queries.
 If no name is found with the `:inverse_of` key in the association options, ActiveRecord will try to find the inverse association automatically inferring the class name from the association name, i.e. as `Post` is implied by `has_many :posts`.

-But when the name of the association and the name of the class Rails expects to find in the association don't match, setting the inverse won't work automatically.
+To summarize, when the name of the association and the name of the class Rails expects to find in the association don't match, or other certain other options are uses, automatic inverse lookup won't happen.
 Then you may see extra queries for objects that already exist in memory.

 ### Avoid Uncertainty, Be Explicit